cs1302uga/cs1302-str-list/README.md

 The users simply interact with objects of the list implementation through the methods defined in the interface.

-**In order to truly understand this project,**  you must take a step back and think about how a list object and its storage are separate things.
+**To truly understand this project,**  you must take a step back and think about how a list object and its storage are separate things.
 A list uses its storage to actually store its elements.
 For example, the size of a list does not have to be the same as the size of its storage, although the storage is likely at least as big as the list.
 For example, say you have